What is coltan? Here are five key facts about coltan you need to know, including where it’s mined, what it’s used for

 You may not have heard of coltan before, but it’s one of the key raw materials found in the technological products you use every day.
 From smartphones to laptops to advanced medical equipment, a range of electronic devices have coltan as a fundamental building block.

-However, the black metallic mineral is often the subject of controversy, given that the vast majority of it comes from the Democratic Republic of Congo (DRC), an African nation that was locked in civil war and unrest for more than a decade.
+However, the black metallic mineral can be controversial given that the vast majority comes from the Democratic Republic of Congo (DRC), an African nation that was locked in civil war in the past with unrest still continuing.

-As demand for coltan and its by-products grows annually, understanding its value to the global supply chain and our daily lives is important.
+As demand for coltan and its by-products grows annually, understanding its value in the global supply chain and our daily lives is important.
 Here are five coltan facts you should know.

 1. What is coltan?
-It’s where tantalum and niobium come from
+It contains tantalum and niobium

 As a report from the US Geological Survey notes, the minerals are often found together, but have very different properties and applications; nearly 80 percent of the world’s niobium is used in high-strength, low-alloy steels, while tantalum is key for the world’s electronics industry.

-The US Geological Survey lists Brazil, Canada and Australia as the leading producers of tantalum and niobium mineral concentrates.
-However, when it comes to the mining sector, the DRC is the global leader in tantalum production by quite a large margin.
+Brazil, Canada and Australia are the leading producers of tantalum and niobium mineral concentrates.
+However, the DRC is the global leader in tantalum production by quite a large margin, followed by Brazil.

-The second largest miner is Rwanda, located next to the DRC in Central Africa.
-Rwanda was also involved in a bloody civil war, which resulted in violence and instability.
-There has been widespread speculation that much of Rwanda’s mineral production comes from smuggling in resources from other countries.
+The third largest miner is Rwanda, located next to the DRC in Central Africa.
+Rwanda was also involved in a bloody civil war that resulted in violence and instability.
+There has been widespread speculation, including by the UN, that some of Rwanda’s mineral production comes from smuggling in resources from other countries.

 The aftermath of war has left both nations vulnerable to militia and other groups that often fight over control of the valuable mineral resource and mining sector.
-In the two nations, coltan is often mined through artisanal operations.
+In the two nations, coltan is often mined via artisanal operations.